AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/req.rst

+.. _exceptions:

 SC requirements for ARM chap.
 11 : Exceptions
 =============================================

 %REQ_ID%

-Statement Coverage shall be assessed for Ada's exceptions mechanism as described in Chapter 11 of the Ada Reference Manual.
-In
+For local exceptions, handled in the same subprogram as where it was raised, Statement Coverage shall be assessed for Ada's exceptions mechanism as described in Chapter 11 of the Ada Reference Manual.
+In particular:
-particular:

 * ``raise`` statements shall be reported uncovered when unreached,